vhavlena/Noodler/README.md

 ## Run

-To run Noodler, use the following syntax:
+To run Noodler, use the following command:

 ```
 ./noodler.py <filename>